social-media-ethics-automation/book/_build/reddit/_build/html/_sources/ch17_harassment/07_design_example_quoting.md

 >
 > On Black Twitter, the quote tweet and hashtag enable what Black cultural scholars call "call and response," something crucial to Black community practices.
 The hashtags curate the conversation and allow for its visibility.

-Various Mastodon users pointed out ways in which Mastodon's efforts to reduce harassment and make a more friendly (for its white userbase), prevent people of color (and other groups) from  organizing and sharing of necessary negative information.
+Various Mastodon users pointed out ways in which Mastodon's efforts to reduce harassment and make a more friendly experience (for its white userbase), prevent people of color (and other groups) from organizing and sharing of necessary negative information.

 [Mekka Okereke questioned](https://mastodon.cloud/@mekkaokereke/109334079258663352) {cite:p}`MekkaVerifiedMekkaokereke2022`:
 > Is it possible to drive social change through Mastodon?
 Could "Black Lives Matter" have happened on Mastodon?
 Or do the "intentionally slow, pleasant conversation" features eliminate the possibility of this?
 Do the "interest silo" tendencies discourage cross pollination?